p4lang/p4c/backends/ebpf/psa/README.md

 The NTK path is enforced if `drop` is set to `false` and `egress_port` is left unspecified or set to 0.

+**NOTE!** There is no symmetric packet path *from kernel* - once a packet enters the kernel network stack, it is further processed exclusively by the kernel.
+As a consequence, all packets that have not been processed by the PSA Ingress pipeline (e.g., packets sent from userspace application) will not be handled by the PSA Egress pipeline!

 ### NFP (Normal Packet From Port)

 Packet arriving on an interface is intercepted in the XDP hook by the `xdp-helper` program.
 It performs pre-processing and